pradyun813/100-days-of-code/log.md

 **Thoughts:** Looking forward to completing the last project.
 Would like to develop a better understanding of responsive site/pages.

 **Link to work:** https://codepen.io/pradyun813/pen/OJMwMwM

+Day 15: 14/07/20

+**Today's Progress**:Started working on Personal Portfolio page on FCC

+**Thoughts:** Would have liked to complete this project today but having some issues with Codepen.